ewowi/StarDocs/docs/StarLeds/ProjectionsAndMappings.md

 Each PhysMap can be a color OR and array of physical pixels.
 For projections where a logical pixel is not mapped to a physical pixel (like LedV 0 and 1 in above example) the color variable is used to store (setPixelColor) and retreive (getPixelColor) the color.

 * To do: make union work so sizeof(PhysMap is less then 8)
+    * check Fixture::projectAndMap().
+There the mappingTable is build
+    * mappingTable is a vector of PhysMap
+    * PhysMap contains a vector indexes of physical leds if they exist OR! a color if no physical leds exist, in that case color is a placeholder used for getPixelColor.
+    * PhysMap currently is 8 bytes !! (+ the length of the indexes vector) I wanted to make a union of it and expected it to be 5 bytes then but that didn't work (WIP).
+So with a cube of 2000 pixels this is a huge memory foodprint, but still it works (if 5 bytes then still huge but 40% smaller...)

 Example preview: